 We battle the insurance company for a fair settlement

 Finally, we were able to have Greg “assessed” by Doctors and all the medical evidence and other records that must be submitted to the insurance company were lodged.
 By that time, it was late 2018 and a settlement meeting occurred.
 These meetings are compulsory.
 The intent is to bring people together to try to resolve the claim without the need for Court.

 Greg and the insurance company could not agree on a fair settlement sum, so the case proceeded to Court.
 Preparing for Court takes about four months in every case and then the Court will allocate a hearing date.
 Depending on which Court you go to, the wait could be between three months to nine months.

 By mid-2019, Greg’s case was heard and decided by the Court.
 So whilst Greg’s final outcome took four years to achieve, you can see that “the system” is what it is and takes a long time.
 Significant delays can occur if surgery happens during the life of your claim – it depends upon the type of surgery of course and how a person recovers.

-If the claim takes four years, it is very likely going to be a large claim as the big injuries take longer to get better so they can be “assessed”.
+If the claim takes four years, it’s very likely going to be a large claim.
+This is because the big injuries take longer to get better so they can be “assessed”.

 Forced by injury into early retirement but secure financially

 Greg?
 Well, he never has to work again and he’s happy that his financial future is secure.
-He and us included wish he wasn’t injured but when you have an accident that means you can’t work – you need the claim to survive.
+He wishes that he wasn’t injured but when you have an accident that means you can’t work – you need the claim to survive.